 Whilst Paruresis isn’t a medical condition similar symptoms can be caused by a physical ailment such as prostate problems.
 For that reason we always suggest this should be your starting point.

 Your practitioner or urologist will also be able with help and advice in relation to therapies and support groups too.

 How Common Is Shy Bladder Syndrome?

 It’s probably a lot more common than you’d think.
-It’s actually one of the most common forms of Social Phobia.
+Believe it or not it’s actually one of the most common forms of Social Phobia.

-Whilst there could be a strong argument for further studies right now, historical research suggests that up to 17 million Americans, 3.25 million Canadians, and 51 million Europeans suffer from Paruresis to varying degrees.
-That’s around 7% of the population!
+Whilst there could be a strong argument for further studies right now, historical research suggests that it affects:

 Is it the sort of conversation you overhear in public places?
 Have you ever discussed it with your friends or family?
-That’s right, it’s one of those conditions which people are embarrassed or ashamed to discuss but that doesn’t mean it’s not out there … believe you me … it is!
-It’s nothing to be ashamed of and it should be discussed more and awareness increased (we’re trying to do our bit!).
+That’s right, it’s one of those conditions which people are embarrassed or ashamed to discuss.
+But that doesn’t mean it’s not out there.
+Believe you me … it is!
+It’s nothing to be ashamed of and it should be discussed more and awareness needs to be increased (we’re trying to do our bit!).

 Does Bashful Bladder Only Affect Men?

 No. Paruresis affects both men and women although it tends to affect men more.
-This is for the simple reason that it’s all about privacy and women don’t have a row of open urinals to contend with!
+This is because of privacy issues … women don’t have a row of open urinals to contend with!